-- ❖ Preservation of the contributing buildings is encouraged where feasible. - ❖ If it is determined that it is not feasible to preserve all of the character-defining features of the contributing buildings, preservation of the character-defining features of portions of contributing buildings should be examined and is encouraged where feasible.
-Any proposed alteration of the existing buildings should be reviewed by the MassHistoric Commission, the Medfield Historic District Commission and Medfield Historical Commission. - ❖ Rehabilitation of the buildings should be consistent with recommended approaches in the Secretary of the Interior's Standards for Rehabilitation of Historic Properties (Standards) incorporated herein by reference and by link: <https://www.nps.gov/tps/tax-incentives.htm>; and the; - ❖ Use of the Massachusetts Historic Rehabilitation Tax Credit. <https://www.sec.state.ma.us/mhc/mhctax/taxidx.htm> c.
-Incorporation of Proposed Cultural Arts Center.
-Higher ratings will be assigned to proposals that are expressly consistent with the executed lease and proposed development of the Cultural Arts Center) including but not limited to complementary site improvements and easements, co-development opportunities, post-construction programming support and/or shared use of portions of the Disposition Property, as applicable.
+- Preservation of the character-defining features of the contributing buildings, structures, and landscapes is encouraged where feasible. - If it is determined that it is not feasible to preserve all of the character-defining features of the contributing buildings, structures, and landscape features of the Disposition Property, preservation of the character-defining features should be examined and is encouraged where feasible.
+Any proposed alteration of the existing buildings including proposed demolition and new construction is subject to applicable reviews and permits including but not limited to those required by the Town of Medfield, the Medfield Historic District Commission, the Medfield Historical Commission, and the Massachusetts Historical Commission. - Rehabilitation of the buildings should be consistent with recommended approaches in the Secretary of the Interior's Standards for Rehabilitation of Historic Properties (Standards) incorporated herein by reference, and - Use of the Massachusetts Historic Rehabilitation Tax Credit.